EdwinSillence/GetNClean/README.md

-# GetNClean
-Coursera - Getting and Cleaning Data - Course Project (by Edwin Sillence)
+# Getting and Cleaning Data - Course Project

+Author: Edwin Sillence

+## The run_analysis.R script

+is repo explains how all of the scripts work and how they are connected.